-Drug addiction and alcoholism are cunning, baffling, and powerful.
-The strength of the cravings and desire to drink or use drugs cannot be underestimated, even after completion of a world class treatment program.
+Drug addiction and alcoholism are cunning, baffling, and powerful enemies.
+The strength of the cravings and desire to drink or use drugs cannot be underestimated.
+They continue to haunt a recovery addict, even after completion of a world-class treatment program.
+This is where a Sober Coach can come in and help keep the addict on the road of recovery and sobriety.

-Our Sober Coaches will share their own experience, strength, and hope, developed through their own long term sobriety.
+Our Sober Coaches will share their own experience, strength, and hope, developed through their own long-term sobriety.
 Personal experience with addiction is the single most important factor in developing trust with someone who is newly sober.
+They know what it’s like because they’ve been there.
+They know the unique struggles that newly recovering addicts face, because they faced them, too, and came out successful on the other side.

 - How will they handle the flight home?